insidewhy/lambics/README.markdown

   - hard to find
 * Cantillon Gueuze 100% Lambic Bio 37.5cl - €7.29
   - 7/10 smells really special.
 Nice dry/sour taste but not as funky as say, 3 Fonteinen.
+* Jacobins Gueuze 25cl - €1.69
+  - I forgot this one, I vaguely remember disliking it.

 ## Sweet Lambic
 * Chapeau Banana 25cl - €2.17